ivoa/cosmopterix/docker/pgsql/HOWTO.md

 The entry point script also checks for `.sh`, `.sql` or `.sql.gz` files in the `/database.init/` directory inside the container.

-* Shell script, `*.sh`, files will be run as root inside the container.
+* Shell script, `*.sh`, files will be executed inside the container using the database server login.
 * SQL, `*.sql`, files will be run on the new database using the `psql` command line client.
 * Gzipped, `*.sql.gz`, files will be unzipped and then run on the new database using the `psql` command line client.